 You know how it feels to be done with a big project at work, and all you want to do at home is detach and watch the latest episode of “This is Us”?
 Same with our kids.
 Consider each application a big project and let it go when it’s done.
 Don’t ask how they answered certain questions. (“Did you remember to put that you were in Honor Society for four years?”)
 For sure, don’t go back and read their essays.
 But if you must, don’t point out grammar mistakes or what they could have written.
 That ship has sailed, or rather, been emailed.

-My daughter applied to 10 schools, all over the country.
-She dislikes talking about it, yet it’s the first thing any adult wants to ask her about.
-My husband and I are constantly probing about what her “front-runner” is, but she won’t divulge her top choice.
-She has joked that we will find out on the morning of May 1, when she’ll come to breakfast wearing a sweatshirt from her future school.
-As much as I want to start picturing her at some particular campus, I realize that, at 17, she is just protecting herself from potential disappointment.
-Can you blame her?
+My son has applied to six schools, all over the country.
+He dislikes talking about it, yet it’s the first thing any adult wants to ask him about.
+My husband and I learned from our older child, so we know better than to ask him who his “front-runner” is.
+He won’t divulge his top choice.
+As much as I want to start picturing him at some particular campus, I realize that, at 17, he is just protecting himself from potential disappointment.
+Can you blame him?

 4. Your kids’ friends don’t want to talk about colleges, either.